jingyingx/jingyingx.github.io/research.md

 permalink: /research/
 ---

-My research focuses on the following areas:
+My research covers the following topics:

 # Aspect and Telicity
 Why do adults and children sometimes disagree about sentences like “She ate the cookies” when not all cookies are fully eaten?
 We argue that developmental and cross-linguistic variability in telicity judgments arise not from differences in core aspectual meanings, but from how these meanings are pragmatically evaluated in context.